 The best thing is of course to get your degree in a subject related to the courses that you would like to give yourself later on.

 For example, a bachelor’s degree in Spanish language (Applied Foreign Languages, LEA) or in Foreign languages, Literature and Cultures (LLCE).
 These are both excellent springboards before your master’s to obtain the right skills to become a Spanish professor!

-Once you have your bachelor’s degree in your pocket (congratulations!), you can follow it up with one or two years in a master’s program.
-Years of experience are required to become a Spanish professor.
+Once you have your bachelor’s (congratulations!), you can follow it up with one or two years in a master’s program.
+Years of experience are required to be a Spanish professor.
 And alas, years of dreaming and speaking in Spanish don’t count…